Modern Slavery Policy

 The Act is aimed at preventing all forms of labour exploitation and increasing the transparency of labour practices in the supply chain.
 The Act applies to organisations with a turnover of £36 million or more.
-We have chosen to disclose a Modern Slavery Statement and Policy as we recognise the importance in understanding all modern slavery risks related to our business, both in operations and our supply chain.
+Agrimetrics has chosen to disclose a Modern Slavery Statement and Policy as we recognise the importance in understanding all modern slavery risks related to our business, both in operations and our supply chain.

 Our HR Policies underpin our commitment to upholding workplace rights for our employees and contractors and we promote our Values to ensure a respectful working environment which does not tolerate discrimination, bullying, bribery, fraud, harassment or any other form of unacceptable behaviour.

-Agrimetrics’ supply chain includes sub-contractors and consultants, delivery partners, suppliers of data, suppliers of cloud services, suppliers of computer equipment, software, and office suppliers, and facilities management operatives.
+Agrimetrics’s supply chain includes sub-contractors and consultants, delivery partners, suppliers of data, suppliers of cloud services, suppliers of computer equipment, software, and office suppliers, and facilities management operatives.

 Agrimetrics’s activities take place within the United Kingdom and our suppliers are predominantly, but not exclusively, based in the UK and EU.
 We have control processes in place to ensure that we comply with the Modern Slavery Act 2015, including supplier checks where appropriate.

 1. 1 The Modern Slavery Act (MSA) encompasses four forms of labour exploitation, all of which are covered by this Policy:

 - Slavery : Exercising powers of ownership over a person.

 - Servitude : The obligation to provide services is imposed by the use of coercion.

 - Forced or compulsory labour : Work or services are exacted from a person under the menace of any penalty and for which the person has not offered themselves voluntarily.